MinKhantKyawSwar/Authentication-Cyber-Security-Assignment/README.md

 npm install
 ```

+### Database setup

+for the

 ### Configure Environment Variables

 Create a file named `.env` in the `backend/` directory and add your configuration.
 This is crucial for security (JWT secrets, database connection strings, etc.).

-> Note: Replace the placeholder values with actual secure keys.
+Since this one is also provided in the zip file, you can skip it too.

 ### Start the Backend Development Server